-The global shipping industry has operated in a harmonious dance of infinite moving parts for decades, but all it took was one virus-sized domino to fall over and throw the global trade infrastructure into chaos.
+The global shipping industry has operated in a harmonious dance of infinite moving parts for decades.
+But, all it took was one virus-sized domino to fall over and throw the global trade infrastructure into a full-blown shipping crisis.

 One of the most disastrous effects of this global shipping crisis is the staggering increase in cost to ship.
 As of now (Sept 2021), the market price for one 40 ft. shipping container coming from Southeast Asia is hovering around $25,000.